FFD Bond Election

-We will be producing and mailing a Voter Information Pamphlet to every registered voter in the Fry Fire District.
-If you don’t receive one in a few weeks, please come by any of our fire stations to pick one up.
-While you’re there, take some time to talk with our Firefighters and look at our equipment.
+We mailed a Voter Information Pamphlet to the household of every registered voter in the Fry Fire District.
+If you didn't receive one, please come by any of our fire stations to pick one up.
+While you’re there, take some time to talk with our Firefighters and look at our stations and equipment.
 You can also get more information on our web-page at: www.fryfiredistrict.com.

 The fire district does own property the stations at 207 Second St. and 4817 S. Apache Ave. are built on.
 The station at 5019 S. Arabian Rd. is built on property subject to a Bureau of Land Management patent.
 That patent sets limits on what we can use the property for and specifically prohibits any "commercial use" of the property.
 That has prevented us from leasing antenna space on our communications tower there, a project that would improve emergency communications coverage, and provide us with additional non-tax revenue.
 We are currently working to have an appraisal of the property completed in order to purchase the reversionary interest held by the Bureau of Land Management, which would allow us to use the property as needed.